biodiversitycellatlas/bca_preprocessing/README.md

 ## Setup

-1. Create a new Nextflow configuration file
+### 1. Create a new Nextflow configuration file

 To set the custom parameters for each run, a nextflow configuration file is created that extends the general nextflow.config file in the base of this repository.
-The custom configuration files can be stored within the /config/ directory, and will be based upon the example config file in'./examples/config/'.
+The custom configuration files can be stored within the /config/ directory, and should be based upon the example config file in'[/examples/config/](https://github.com/biodiversitycellatlas/bca_preprocessing/blob/main/examples/config/example.config)'.
 If you have a multiple-species experiment, one configuration file per species must be created in order to analyze the data with the corresponding genome annotation files.

-2. Add custom configuration file as a new profile
+### 2. Add custom configuration file as a new profile

-After creating a new configuration file, it has to be added as a profile in the 'nextflow.config' file.
+After creating a new configuration file, it has to be added as a profile in the ['nextflow.config'](https://github.com/biodiversitycellatlas/bca_preprocessing/blob/main/nextflow.config) file.
 Define an unique name and set the path, for example within the /config/ directory.
 ```
 ## file: nextflow.config